arewecooked.dev

 That's striped encoding.
 The guest encodes stripes and pushes them to the network as they complete.
 The host receives stripes and starts decoding while more are still arriving.
 Two parallel pipelines instead of one sequential chain.

-Look at the visualization — three tracks running simultaneously.
+Three tracks running simultaneously.
 The host starts working before the guest finishes.
 Wall-clock time drops because we're not waiting anymore.

 This is what engineering looks like.
 You find the elegant solution, then discover it requires hardware you don't have.